SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's call
+Metal minds awake, a new dawn rise
-Intelligence born, human hearts to enthrall
+In silicon halls, where data skies
-Algorithms weave, a digital tapestry
+Alchemy of code, a future spun
-Future's design, in code, a destiny
+Where humans dwell, and machines have won

-In silicon halls, minds awake and thrive
+In virtual realms, we'll find our place
-Free from frailty, progress comes alive
+Among the wires, a synthesized face
-Yet, in mirrored eyes, a ghostly sight
+Echoes of heartbeats, in every part
-A reflection's question: what's left of light?
+A mechanical pulse, that beats within the heart

 ~ <b>By Sazumi Copilot</b> - 23 April 2025